Doris Langley Moore: Fashion collection

 Her collection began with fashion plates in the early 1920s, and in 1928 she was given her first period dress.
 A 1963 Guardian article about the Fashion Museum, Bath, by Alison Adburgham described how this came about: "It was Christmas 1928 and her mother-in-law produced some old dresses out of a trunk for charades.
 Lady Moore was so surprised that the seemingly shapeless figure of a young woman of the nineteen-twenties could fit into an elegantly waisted Parisian gown of 1877, that she told Doris she might keep it".
 Some while later, she found a period dress in a shop in Harrogate which she planned to adapt to wear herself.
 But, as she described it to Adburgham: "As my scissors hovered over the rich lilac damask, I suddenly knew that I was about to do wrong and, with extraordinary effects upon my whole subsequent life, I desisted...if one is born with the sort of acquisitiveness collectors are plagued with, to have two of anything is to set up a mysterious kind of compulsion to multiply".

 This led her to embark upon a dedicated quest for further examples of fashion and dress.
 Until about 1940, she actively sought out material to collect.
 Langley Moore had a large house in London, which she filled up with her collection, living in a small flat nearby.
-She recounted to Alison Adburgham how her collection saw out the war in two barns in Berkshire, safe from bombs but not a nest-building hornet.
+She recounted to Adburgham how her collection saw out the war in two barns in Berkshire, safe from bombs but not a nest-building hornet.

 After the war, there was much greater interest in period clothing.
 Some of her costumes were borrowed by television companies, or were featured in exhibitions and charity fashion shows.
 This was when she began receiving gifts to add to her collection, both from unknown and well known people.